 This release is also available on the Internet at www.aandc.gc.ca.

-information or to sign up for our Media Room RSS Feed, visit: www.aandc-aadnc.gc.ca/1info/rssinfo-eng.asp.
+You can receive all our news and media updates automatically.
+For more information or to sign up for our Media Room RSS Feed, visit: www.aandc-aadnc.gc.ca/1info/rssinfo-eng.asp.

 SOURCE: Aboriginal Affairs and Northern Development Canada